Basic Game Playing Software

 Participants are free to use these components or can develop their own components.
 There is a small amount of uncertainty in the output that the supplied components produce and participants should take this into account when developing their agents.

 The basic game playing software includes a sample agent, called the Naive Agent, that demonstrates the use of the provided components.
 The sample agent only uses the detected birds, pigs, and the slingshot, and shoots birds directly at the detected pigs using random trajectories.
 The sample agent also serves as the baseline that all participants have to beat.

-The basic game playing software including the sample agent can be downloaded here.
+The basic game playing software (Version 1.31) including the sample agent can be downloaded here.

 Watch the provided sample agent play Angry Birds.
 If you think that you can do better, then you should definitely add your own Angry Birds strategies to it and participate in the next competition!